-Participation in group sports such as basketball, football, cricket etc. signifies that you have the ability to work as a member of a team to achieve a common goal.
-This is a quality that companies across different industries look for, and is ideal for job profiles where you will need to work in team based environments.
+Participation in group sports such as basketball, football, cricket, etc. signifies that you can work as a member of a team to achieve a common goal.
+This is a quality that companies across different industries look for, and is ideal for job profiles where you will need to work in team-based environments.

-There are many jobs that require the employee to travel places and meet people.
-Many people are hesitant to travel to new places because they lack the health or the willingness.
-Thus, if you have an inclination for travelling and being places, make sure you list it out on your resume.
-A traveller should have some knowledge of geography, diverse cuisines, different cultures and the varied time zones.
+Thus, if you incline traveling and being places, make sure you list it out on your resume.
+A traveler should have some knowledge of geography, diverse cuisines, different cultures, and varied time zones.
 It will help him be mentally prepared for the travel experience.